stefanprodan/openfaas-gke/README.md

 kubectl apply -f ./faas.yml
 ```

+This will create the pods, deployments and services for OpenFaaS gateway, faas-netesd (K8S controller),
+Prometheus and Alert Manager.

+Before exposing OpenFaaS on the internet we need to setup authentication.
-Create a basic-auth secret with your username and password:
+First create a basic-auth secret with your username and password:

 ```bash
 kubectl create secret generic basic-auth \